iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.10/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 3 reviews"/>
 </p>

+> Won't even get past the 3rd setup page....I hope Nevada did not actually pay somebody to build this.
+Tried again after update ..still will not set up....3rd update did the trick. set up OK ..upped to 3 stars.
+We will see.<br> :date: __2020-09-30 11:15:50__

 > Drains your battery!
 I dont like to have my bluetooth on all day.
 I am in the medical field and am exposed to know's what, so oy would be interesting to see if i am exposed at work.
 Just wished it didn't drain my battery<br> :date: __2020-08-31 17:45:38__

 > This app is such an awesome start.
 It has never updated exposure on it's own.
 I have to refresh it every time.
 I have gone a day with no auto updates like it said it would, so I just refresh at least once a day.
 I wish it showed how many ids you have encountered or something cause it feels like the app isn't doing anything.
 It would be nice to know that it has read # nearby users and is now checking that many every refresh.
 It kinda feels like just an info about covid app, not a tracker.<br> :date: __2020-08-30 19:31:12__